| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 Conditions can be specified for each of the summary statistics returned

-by eval_xg3_avail
+by eval_xg3_avail and eval_xg3_series.

 Consequently, XG3 availability conditions and